Embassy & Consulate

 Not sure which path fits your trip?

-Send your nationality, passport country, travel date, entry route, and current visa status.
-Vietnam GoEasy can help you understand whether eVisa support, VOA guidance, airport assistance, or an official/embassy path is more realistic.
+Send your nationality, travel date, entry route, and current visa status.
+We can help you identify the most realistic path.

 Source & review policy